We report on a Court of Appeal decision on self employed status.

-Slee Blackwell’s employment solicitor, Roger Cheves, reports on the Court of Appeal’s latest decision on self employed status Last year an employment appeal tribunal (EAT) overturned the decision of an employment tribunal and held that Lap Dancer, Nadine Quashie, was employed by Stringfellows nightclub and as a result could claim unfair dismissal.
+The employment appeal tribunal (EAT) had previously overturned the decision of an employment tribunal, ruling that Lap Dancer, Nadine Quashie, was employed by Stringfellows nightclub and as a result could claim unfair dismissal.

 That EAT decision has now been reversed once again, with the Court of Appeal finding that the dancer was in fact self employed.

 As a result the nightclub is under no contractual obligation to pay her wages.
 The Court of Appeal decided that the dancer negotiated her own fees with clients, took the risk that on any particular night she might be left out of pocket and only ever received from Stringfellows money paid by clients, less deductions.